MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 When the format type GUID is specified in the guidFormat member of the frame descriptor, the Media Foundation capture pipeline marks the stream as depth stream.
 Applications written with FrameReader API will be able to consume the depth stream.
 No scaling or conversions of the depth frames are supported by the pipeline for depth streams.

-> [!NOTE]
-> A stream exposing Depth format types shall not expose RGB or IR format types.
+A stream exposing Depth format types must not expose RGB or IR format types.

 ```cpp
 // Example Format Descriptor for UVC 1.1 frame based format